 Early 1902 to November 8, 1902

 Marshal Hopperton responded and met Rice as he sat on a beer barrel in front of the saloon.
 He took the shotgun and ordered Rice to leave town.
-Rice cursed him and Marshal Hopperton slapped him across the face and told him again to leave town, immediately.
+Rice cursed him and Marshal Hopperton slapped him across the face and told him again to leave town immediately.
 As Rice turned to leave, Marshal Hopperton returned his shotgun and followed him to the edge of town.

-Just as Rice reached the corporation limit, he wheeled, leveled the shotgun at the marshal’s midsection and pulled the trigger.
+Just as Rice reached the corporation limit, about 12:30 p.m., he wheeled, leveled the shotgun at the marshal’s midsection, and pulled the trigger.
 Buckshot exploded into Marshal Hopperton’s abdomen knocking him down.
 He got up, pulled his revolver, and shot Rice three times, knocking Rice down.
 Rice got back up, walked over to Marshal Hopperton, and, from point blank range, fired another salvo into Marshal Hopperton’s chest.
 Though every vital organ in his core was destroyed, the marshal raised himself one more time, shot Rice again, and then fell dead.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at firstname.lastname@example.org.
+If anyone has information, artifacts, or photographs regarding this officer or incident, please contact the Museum Director at Memorial@Police-Museum.org.